onthebusiness/harelang.org/content/distributions.md

 The source code for Hare dependencies must be present to build Hare packages or read their documentation.

+## Timekeeping requirements

+Hare's timekeeping support in the standard library relies on a local installation of the IANA time zone database. **Important**: Hare uses the local leap second list as well, at `/usr/share/zoneinfo/leap-seconds.list` by default, which is often not installed by many distributions.
+Please update your tzdata package accordingly when packaging Hare.

 ## Customizing Hare builds

 The build driver chooses its linker and such via the LD, AS, and similar